cph-js284/UFOblog/README.md

 It is important to note here; that this diagram depicts averages of 5 measurements&ast;, see “Notes”-section below for link to relevant data.
 We see here that MongoDB has an advantage over MySql in performance, when it comes to data containing geospatial information.

-&ast*These measurements are in fact so close to each other, that the standard deviation is below 0.2% for the MySQL measurement and approx. 0.5% for the MongoDB measurement.*
+&ast;*These measurements are in fact so close to each other, that the standard deviation is below 0.2% for the MySQL measurement and approx. 0.5% for the MongoDB measurement.*

 ### Findings
 The experiment conducted, shows that with the correct setup, it is possible to achieve a performance increase on data containing geospatial by a factor 2, using MongoDB compared to MySql.